AntonioMrtz/SpotifyElectron/.github/pull_request_template.md

 <!-- Describe the proposed changes in this pull request concisely and clearly. -->

+## Checklist

+- [ ] I have read and followed the [Contributing Guidelines](../docs/CONTRIBUTING.md).
+- [ ] I have followed the project's [git convention](../docs/developer/Git-Convention.md).
+- [ ] I have tested the changes and verified they work as intended.
+Automated tests (unit, integration, e2e as applicable) and manual tests (UI interactions, edge cases, error states, etc.).
+- [ ] I have set the pull request base to the appropriate `development-vx.xx` branch corresponding to the issue milestone.

 ## Commit type

 <!-- Select only one commit type that describes the main changes done in this Pull Request